villares/arc_tangents_and_bezier_studies/README.md

   > arc_augmented_poly(p_list,r_list)  # arc_func=b_arc by default
   > ```

-  - Have to document an "ugly" feature of `arc_augmented_poly` that checks for self intersections calculating a polygonal approximation, without drawing the shapes.
+  - `TO DO:` I should document an "ugly" feature of `arc_augmented_poly` that checks for self intersections calculating a polygonal approximation, without drawing the shapes.

   ### A few other silly arc helpers